-- Thomson was the first to propose a detailed model of the atom. - Thomson proposed that an atom consists of a uniform sphere of positive charge in which the electrons are distributed more or less uniformly. - This model of atom is known as "Plum-Pudding model" or "Raisin Pudding Model" or "Water Melon Model".
+- Thomson was the first to propose a detailed model of the atom. - Thomson proposed that an atom consists of a uniform sphere of positive charge in which the electrons are distributed more or less uniformly. - we sphere of +ve charge - This model of atom is known as "Plum-Pudding model" or "Raisin Pudding Model" or "Water Melon Model".